Zaher1307/IDEANEST-project-assignment/docs/README.md

 - `cmd/main.go` : contains the main function of the application that starts a `gin` web server and attatches handlers to endpoints
 - `cmd/middlewares.go` : contains the authentication middleware for protected endpoins and any future middlewares
 - `cmd/handlers.go` : contains handlers code for interfacing with the REST client and refine the http request data to be passed to core application logic.
+- `cmd/e2e_test.go` : contains e2e testing for all endpoints to check behavior of all endpoints of application layer.
 - `internal/auth/auth.go`: contains authentication logic that handles creating/revoking tokens.
 - `internal/business/business.go`: contains core application logic, this is the true API of the application, which can be used by different clients.
 - `internal/types/types.go`: contains types for the core functionality, these types are used all across the application code to keep consistency and to decouple how the application operates on data from how data is stored in whatever backing database, so that when trying to use different database, all application code won't need to change.